mridhula03/Ecommerce/README.md

 # Ecommerce
-The frontend of an e- commerce website
+An e- commerce website submitted as a project for an internship opportunity with AARA Infosystems Pvt Ltd.